How do I land a job interview?

 4. Use your networks for your job search

-Use your social media contacts to tap into potential employers.
-Most people are willing to help if you ask, so reach out and don’t be afraid to let people know that you are looking for meaningful work.
+Use your social media networks to reach out to potential employers and industry contacts.
+Most people are happy to help if you ask so don’t be afraid to put yourself out there.

 6. Enhance your LinkedIn profile